open-power/skiboot/doc/xive.rst

 * report_cl_pair:  This is the real address of the reporting cache line pair for that VP (defaults to 0)

+* chip_id : The chip that VCPU was allocated on

 OPAL_XIVE_SET_VP_INFO
 ^^^^^^^^^^^^^^^^^^^^^